/utf-8 (Set Source and Executable character sets to UTF-8)

 To set this compiler option in the Visual Studio development environment

 Open the project Property Pages dialog box.
-For more information, see Working with Project Properties.
+For more information, see Set C++ compiler and build properties in Visual Studio.

 Expand the Configuration Properties, C/C++, Command Line folder.

 In Additional Options, add the /utf-8 option to specify your preferred encoding.

 Choose OK to save your changes.